Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's a volatile situation.

-I have no idea how it's going to turn out.
+I have no idea how it's going to turn out, but that's why this email thing has become so important.

-And what was and has been going on over there.
+It's about the Clinton Foundation now and what was and has been going on over there.

-Um I must cannot tell you how this disappoints me.
+I must cannot tell you how this disappoints me.

-I was there, having been sent there by a radio station in Kansas City, wanted to get me out of town, so they sent me down to Dallas.
+I was there, having been sent there by a radio station in Kansas City, wanted to get me out of town.

-And when I was there, one night at the convention, I went to the basement of the hall where all the network trailers and trucks were, and I sought out the ABC truck.
+And when I was there, one night at the convention, I went to the basement of the hall where all the network trailers and trucks were, and I sought out the ABC truck because I just wanted to introduce myself to George Will.

 And I did.

-I found him, introduced myself to him, and I explained to him how I much I admired his his work and how his work had inspired me to want to get better at what I do.
+I found him, introduced myself to him, and I explained to him how much I admired his work and how his work had inspired me to want to get better at what I do.

-And now George Will said on TV last night that he hopes for a Hillary Clinton landslide.
+And now George Will said on TV last night that he hopes for a Hillary Clinton landslide because a Hillary Clinton landslide will emancipate the Republican Party from talk radio.

-The Hillary Clinton lands.
+The Hillary Clinton landslides.

 I can't tell you how devastating that is.